laravel-frontend-presets/uikit3/README.md

 2- The package should use laravels new auto discovery, if not however you can manually register the service provider - typically done inside the `app.php` providers array e.g `OwenMelbz\UIKit3Preset\UIKit3PresetServiceProvider::class`

+3- Run `php artisan preset uikit3`

+4- *Optional* You can then run something like the vuejs or react presets also

 ## Warning

 This replaces the default laravel auth scaffolding, so if you want to revert to bootstrap, you'll need to run `artisan make:auth` again to overwrite it.